Amatofrancesco99/organic-fertilizers-detection/Notebooks/utils/README.md

 * `version: 0.0.8` (current):
     * Improved parallelization in `get_features()` function by calculating all the radar and optical features using mean bands/polarizations values (this allowed to drastically reduce the number of queries to Google Earth Engine via APIs)
     *E.G:* `NDVI mean = (NIR mean - RED mean) / (NIR mean + RED mean)`
-    * Adjusted descriptions and fixed all `optical_features` and `radar_features` functions by working on mean values
+    * Adjusted descriptions and fixed all `optical_features` and `radar_features` functions, such that now are working directly on mean bands values (relative to a crop field of interest in a single date)
-    * Changed filters on Sentinel-1 and Sentinel-2 image collections, by changing also the parameters values (like `CLOUDY_PIXEL_PERCENTAGE` and others)
+    * Added EE filters and allowed users to specify the list of parameters values to be used for filters to extract Sentinel Images Collections